Balerion123/node_template/README.md

 ## Introduction

-This is a basic template with proper error handling and separation of development and production environments which you can use to jump into the coding part and not have to worry about the setting up work you have to do every time you make a new Node.js project.
+This is a basic template with proper error handling and separation of development and production environments which you can use to jump into the coding part and not have to worry about the setting up work you have to do every time you make a new node project.

 ## Prerequisites